opf/openproject/docs/user-guide/README.md

 Welcome to the OpenProject User guide.

-This guide covers all of OpenProjects functionalities.
+This guide covers all of OpenProject's functionalities.